-- 1. Look at the spectra of Mercury, Neon, and the Mystery Gas and carefully record the wavelengths of their emission lines in Table 4. - 2.
+- 1. Look at the spectra of gas tubes supplied.
+For each one, carefully record the wavelengths of their emission lines in Table 4. - 2.
 Using the spectrum charts in the lab, identify the mystery gas. - 3.
 When everyone is done with the spectral tubes, observe the fluorescent lights again and record the spectrum in Table 3. - 4.
 Answer the questions for Part 1 in the answer packet.